Catherine O'Riordan

 -

-In person
+In person & online

-I have worked as a clinical supervisor for six years.
+I have worked as a clinical supervisor for seven years.
 I qualified with a Diploma in Supervision with The Sherwood Psychotherapy Training Institute in 2020.
-I work with qualified and trainee therapists, both as individuals and sometimes in groups.
-I offer in person and online clinical supervision and often a combination of the two works best.
+I work with qualified and trainee counsellors, psychotherapists and allied health professionals, both individually and as a group.
+I also offer pastoral supervision for ministers, youth workers and other pastoral workers.

-My approach as a clinical supervisor is as a developmentally based, relationally focused Integrative Psychotherapist.
+My approach as a supervisor is from a developmentally based, relationally focused integrative perspective.
 My understanding is that supervision is a professional, confidential, contracted, collaborative relationship between at least two people.
 Supervision is first and foremost a relationship, albeit a professional one, with one person having the responsibilities of a supervisor and the other(s) having responsibilities of supervisee.
-I seek to provide the relational conditions out of which you can explore your clinical work and circumstances with a view to safeguarding and developing the quality of your service.
-The aim of supervision is to support you to reflect on yourself as a practitioner and to get the support, encouragement and guidance you need to practice ethically and effectively.
-I also seek to help practitioners link practice to theory and theory and research to practice and become more assured in their life as a professional.
+I seek to provide the relational conditions out of which you can explore your work and circumstances with a view to safeguarding your client and developing the quality of your service.